World of Avatar: The Last Airbender: The Earth Kingdom

 The Earth Kingdom is an expansive nation that incorporates several real-world cultures, most notably Ming dynasty and Qing dynasty of China.
 Ba Sing Se, the capital city of the Earth Kingdom, is based on Beijing and the Forbidden City.
 Kyoshi Island of the Earth Kingdom resembles feudal Japan, with the resident Kyoshi Warriors donning uniforms based on those used in kabuki theater.

-In the later Netflix adaptation, the city of Omashu in the Earth Kingdom resembles medieval India.

 The Fire Nation

 The Fire Nation is an archipelago island country influenced by the military of Imperial Japan and the clothes and architecture of China.

-The Sun Warriors, the prehistoric ancestors of the Fire Nation, incorporate cultural influences from pre-Columbian cultures like the Mayans, as well Indonesian and Malay influences.